Rainy Day Activities in Fiji

 7. Do a Fijian Cooking Class

 There are many ways to experience the Fijian culture, and one of the best ways on a rainy day is a Fijian cooking class.
 Learn how to make traditional Fijian dishes, inside, where there’s a kitchen or usually undercover in some sort of barbecue area.
-Many resorts offer their own Fijian cooking classes, while another great alternative is the Flavours of Fiji Cooking School in Denarau.
+Many resorts offer their own Fijian cooking classes, while another great alternative is the Flavours of Fiji Cooking School in Denarau (more info on Viator and Tripadvisor).
 See more food-related activities in our Foodie Destination Guides.

 8. Try the Local Cuisine